Kristina01111000/Drws_site/README.md

 - talk about new spices to try
 - talk about different fruits and veggies?
 - picture of mung beans in a jar?

-- tell him about missing meeting for california trip
-- move thursday meeting back to 1 if possible,
 - check on the grey background